 A.J.S.
-4.98 H.P.
-ENGINE.
+498 H.P.
+Engine.
 Illustration C.

-Lubrication, Mechanical.- We fit as standard a "Pilgrim" mechanical pump with sight feed.
+Lubrication, Mechanical.-We fit as standard a "Pilgrim" mechanical pump with sight feed.
 When the machine leaves the works this mechanical oil pump is set to give approximately the correct supply of oil.

 During the first one hundred miles, when the engine should be quietly run in, the rider should take out the sparking plug occasionally, and see if it is unduly wet with oil.
-If the plug is not dead dry, cut down the supply of oil by turning the adjusting disc on the front of the mechanical pump to the right, moving is in. at a time until the engine gets a definite supply of oil without oiling up the plug.
-The top of the pump is provided with a glass window through which the flow of oil can be seen, and acts as an indicator as to whether the pump is working-Keep an eye on this.
-When the machine of time, the feed pipe tap under the tank should be placed in the "off" position.
+If the plug is not dead dry, cut down the supply of oil by turning the adjusting disc on the front of the mechanical pump to the right, moving in. ut a time until the engine gets n' definite supply of oil without oiling up the plug.
+The top of the pump is provided with n glass window through which the flow of oil can be seen, and aclass an indicator as to whether the pump is working Keep an eye on this.
+When the machine is left standing for any length of time, the feed pipe tap under the tank should be placed in the "off" position.
 On the 1926 models the supply of oil supplied was adjusted by a pointer, the control of which was the opposite to the foregoing.
-In this case, to cut down the supply of oil, the pointer was turned to the left.
+In this case, to cut down the supply of oil, the pointer was turned to of oil to the engine, push the tap to the "on" position and depress the plunger of the oil pump to its full extent.
+This will fill the barrel with all, and the plunger being spring-loaded, will automatically ascend, and in so doing force the oil into the engine, the plunger rising during the process until it is in position for the next change to be delivered.
+When the hand pump is not being used, it is advisable to have the tap of the oil pipe in the "off" position.
+In any case, the tap should always be turned off when the machine is left standing for any length of time.
+As a further precautionary measure the pump on he put out of action by pressing down the plunger to its full extent, and fixing it in this position by means of the small catch provided.

-Hand Pump.-In addition to the mechanical pump mentioned
+Hand Pump.-In addition to the mechanical pump mentioned above, we fit a hand pump in the tank.
+To give a charge